Skulhunter5/tchat/README.md

 Simple terminal TUI chat application.

 ## Current state
-For Currently, tchat is still absolutely in early phase, it doesn't yet actually have any client/server model.
-For now, it's basically just a single user chat.
+Currently, tchat still doesn't actually have any client/server.
+Therefore, it's basically just a single user chat. \
+The first plan is to get the a basic chat working and then do the client/server model.